Skip to main content

 Learn what impacts call quality for YetiText phone calls and why you might be experiencing degraded call quality.

-Jaden Butler avatar
+Levi Butler avatar

-Written by Jaden Butler
+Written by Levi Butler

-Updated over a week ago
+Updated over 3 years ago

 The YetiText mobile app utilizes the Voice over Internet Protocol (VoIP) when you place phone calls.
 VoIP allows users to send and receive voice calls over the internet, without the need for traditional telephones or circuit transmission.